pydata/sparse/docs/index.rst

 but extends beyond just rows and columns to an arbitrary number of dimensions.

-Additionally, this project maintains compatibility with the :obj:`numpy.ndarray` interface rather than the obj:`numpy.matrix` interface used in :obj:`scipy.sparse`
+Additionally, this project maintains compatibility with the :obj:`numpy.ndarray` interface rather than the :obj:`numpy.matrix` interface used in :obj:`scipy.sparse`

 These differences make this project useful in certain situations where scipy.sparse matrices are not well suited,